kmai12/split/README.md

 NOTE:This step is important.
 YOU NEED TO RUN AS ADMINISTRATOR.

 4.cd into the Project directory.

 Ex.
 C:/Users/%USERNAME%/Desktop/Projects

 5.Enter in the following ant commands:
 	*ant warTarget
 	*ant deployTarget

 6.Go on your favorite web browser and type in:

 http://localhost:8080/splitApp

 NOTE:The default port for Tomcat is 8080, if you changed it in the installation, just replace 8080 by the port number you selected.

 You are done!

 7.Closing the app and server

 Click "Stop" on the Apache Tomcat 7.0 Tomcat7 window to stop the server.

+8. Cleaning Up

-Use command "ant clean" to undeploy the app.
+Use command "ant clean" to undeploy the app and delete .class files.

 IV.Split it